timvandermeij/mobile-radio-tomography/README.md

 set sensor positioning angles, for example `--sensors 0 90 -90`.
 Many other options are available for simulating various missions and sensor setups, and the command `python2 mission_basic.py --help` provides a list of them.
-The most important setting might be the Mission class to use for calculating what trajectory to take.
+The most important setting might be the mission class to use for calculating what trajectory to take.
 You can choose one of the classes in `trajectory/Mission.py` using `--mission-class <Mission_Name>`.